gvalkov/tailon-legacy/docs/index.rst

 Attributions
 ------------

-- Tailon's favicon was created from this_ icon.
+Tailon and wtee's favicons ere created from this_ icon.

 License
 -------

-Tailon is released under the terms of the `Revised BSD License`_.
+Tailon and wtee are released under the terms of the `Revised BSD License`_.

 .. _pypi:      http://pypi.python.org/pypi/tailon